11 ECommerce Fulfillment Tips for the Holiday Shopping Season

 Separate yourself from other retailers by offering customized services that give consumers the opportunity to put their individual spin on your product.
-Value-added services such as gift wrapping and unique kitting assortments are just a couple ways to give your brand an edge over the competition.
+Value-added services such as gift wrapping and unique kitting assortments are just a couple of ways to give your brand an edge over the competition.

 5. Deliver A Solid Returns Program

 Reverse logistics are often an afterthought for many e-retailers, but it may be just as important as the on-time delivery of your product.
 Be sure to have your returns policy clearly stated on your website and offer consumers a simple product returns process.
-Once the items are back in the fulfillment center, returned products should go through a detailed process of inspection, re-allocation and quick shipment of new product, when required.
+Once the items are back in the fulfillment center, returned products should go through a detailed process of inspection, re-allocation, and quick shipment of new product, when required.

 - Efficiency and accuracy are more critical than ever as consumer expectations increase along with their online shopping.